Buying a Home with a Repaired Sinkhole

-There is nothing inherently wrong with buying a home with a repaired sinkhole.
-However, buying such a home does require a level of caution and diligence and requires various documentation.
-In fact, buying a home with a repaired sinkhole may turn out to be in your favor, as these homes can be more affordable than homes with no known sinkhole activity.
-Whenever you are buying a home in Florida, it is wise to examine the surrounding area as well.
-Check for homes with similar problems/repairs to get an idea of how to value the property and what a good offer would look like.
-Even if your prospective new home does not have a history of sinkholes, others around it may.
-This is a good thing to be aware of no matter what the state of your new home is.
+There is nothing wrong with buying a home with a repaired sinkhole.
+However, buying such a home does require a level of caution and diligence.
+In fact, buying a home with a repaired sinkhole may turn out to be in your favor.
+These homes can be more affordable than homes with no known sinkhole activity.

-When it comes to homes with unrepaired sinkholes, these should be avoided.
-These homes are usually priced very low, but an unaddressed sinkhole is not only dangerous but can cause serious structural issues in the home.
-The longer the sinkhole is left unrepaired, the worse these issues might become.
+Homes with sinkholes that aren’t repaired should be avoided.
+These homes are usually priced very low, and an unaddressed sinkhole can be very dangerous.
+The longer the sinkhole is left without repairs, the worse these issues might become.

 What to Know About Buying a Sinkhole Home

 In order to protect yourself and ensure that your future home is safe for you and your family, there are a few key things to remember about buying a home with a repaired sinkhole.

 - Visible Signs: Check the property for visible surface depressions – concave areas, low spots, etc. While these may be natural, it is a good idea to have them looked at by an expert.

 - Investigation History: Be sure to ask the seller if the home has had an insurance claim or investigation in the past.
 If any information about previous investigations exists, the seller is legally obligated to disclose it.